 - How to improve your CSAT score

 CSAT scores are the most popular and straightforward way to measure customer satisfaction.
-The CSAT metric measures sentiment towards your product, service or a specific interaction.
+The metric measures sentiment towards your product, service or a specific interaction.

-Companies often take a pulse on CSAT after key milestones in the customer lifecycle.
+Companies often take a pulse after key milestones in the customer lifecycle.
 For example, after a first purchase, prior to the renewal or following customer support interactions.

 It’s important to realize that CSAT differs from Net Promoter Score (NPS), another popular metric.
 NPS measures loyalty, the probability that someone will buy again and recommend your company to other people.

 So what exactly drives satisfaction?

 In short, people are satisfied when their expectations are met.
 Like many things, expectations are fluid and change based on situational context and stage of the customer journey.
 For example, if you spring for a first-class ticket on a flight, you are going to expect more personal and proactive service from flight attendants.
 On the other hand, when you purchase a basic economy seat, you expect attendants to simply ask what you need during their food and drink service.
 In Economy airline travel, there’s no expectation for a glass of champagne before takeoff.